+As of March 31, 2019, the Company has raised an aggregate of \$328.3 million in net proceeds through the sale of shares of its common stock in public offerings.
 The Company has incurred annual net operating losses in every year since its inception.
-The Company expects that its existing cash, cash equivalents and marketable securities at March 31, 2018, anticipated interest income, and anticipated research support under the Company's collaboration agreement with Juno Therapeutics will enable it to fund its operating expenses and capital expenditure requirements for at least the next 24 months following the date of this Quarterly Report on Form 10-Q. The Company had an accumulated deficit of \$337.3 million at March 31, 2018, and will require substantial additional capital to fund its operations.
+The Company expects that its existing cash, cash equivalents and marketable securities at March 31, 2019 and anticipated interest income will enable it to fund its operating expenses and capital expenditure requirements for at least the next 24 months following the date of this Quarterly Report on Form 10-Q. The Company had an accumulated deficit of \$444.7 million at March 31, 2019, and will require substantial additional capital to fund its operations.
 The Company has never generated any product revenue.
 There can be no assurance that the Company will be able to obtain additional debt or equity financing or generate product revenue or revenues from collaborative partners, on terms acceptable to the Company, on a timely basis or at all.
 The failure of the Company to obtain sufficient funds on acceptable terms when needed could have a material adverse effect on the Company's business, results of operations, and financial condition.